localvoid/ivi/documentation/advanced/optimization-hints.md

 Accessing props when updating context gives a hint to the syncing algorithm that context depends on the props, and each time props are modified and they are changed `isPropsChanged`, syncing algorithm will trigger context update for component.

+## Best practices

+Try to avoid any optimizations until you've found a bottleneck in your application.

+This optimizations should be applied as a last resort when building an application.
+All underlying algorithms in ivi are extremely optimized, so that you can focus on building your application instead of trying to optimize it.